 A second problem is that some pills and supplements have ingredients which can be harmful.
 The regulation of this industry isn’t very tight, so you often just don’t really know what the pills contain.

 And finally, many experts say that these type of pills simply don’t work.

-On the British NHS website page about penis enlargement, there’s a definitive quote from Professor Kevan Wylie, who is a sexual medicine consultant:
+On the British NHS website, there’s a definitive quote from Professor Kevan Wylie, who is a sexual medicine consultant: